 The onloaded approach assumes that the performance gap between the available CPU cores and dedicated ASIC offloading hardware is minimal, and where it is not, it can be overcome by allocating more CPU cores.
 This assumes that the performance of the networking stack can be greatly improved through parallelization.
 While many networking stack functions can be done in parallel, the semantics of MPI enforce ordering that makes full parallelization difficult.
-Some approaches have been proposed [17] for methods of improving the parallel performance of MPI, but the current state of multithreaded MPI implementations illustrates the difficulties of such approaches.
-Other work has declared that multi-threaded MPI may not be a viable approach for future HPC [20].
+Some approaches have been proposed [1] for methods of improving the parallel performance of MPI, but the current state of multi-threaded MPI implementations illustrates the difficulties of such approaches.
+Other work has declared that multi-threaded MPI may not be a viable approach for future HPC [2].

 The emerging trend of many-core architectures does not help address the networking issues arising from reduced core frequencies.
 Using these cores for network stack processing has further implications beyond lower core frequencies.
 Many-core compute units are, by design, more simplistic than modern x86 cores, with current generation many-core architectures like the Intel Xeon Phi lacking support for out-of-order processing.
 While future generations may include expanded core features, such as support for out-of-order execution, it is unlikely that the feature set supported by such cores will approach that of the full-featured state-of-the-art server class CPUs.
 Dedicating large power-hungry cores, such as a Xeon x86 or AMD equivalent core, to network processing has thus far been an acceptable compromise.
-However, this approach doesn't address the increasing concerns about power consumption.
+However, with increasing concerns about the power consumption of world-class systems, the power efficiency of such an approach deserves to be examined.
+As world-class capability supercomputers begin to encounter a power wall for practical as well as administrative reasons, the ability to provide high performance networking, while reducing power consumption, is a key concern for next generation systems.